 Don’t know what to do with over-ripened bananas?
 Make fried bananas!
 Fry them up in about 5 minutes and top them your favorite topping or the buttery sweet sauce straight from the pan.
 It’s truly an easy gluten free dessert recipe you cannot go wrong with.
+It’s a non-alcoholic version of bananas foster.
 Next time I make this recipe I’d like to try dredging the cut side of the bananas in almond flour before frying.
 That just sounds perfect to me.
 Wish I would have thought about it sooner.
 Enjoy!

 Frying bananas turns a simple fruit turns into a luscious melt in your mouth dessert with a wonderful crisp texture.